 Believe me, it’s still hanging there.
 All we have at present is a stay of execution.
-The 2021 Budget does not remove the threat of reform of CGT.
-It does not remove the possibility of a Wealth Tax.
+The 2021 Budget does not remove the threat of reform of CGT: all we have at present is the rejection of some proposals for simplification.
+See my article ‘So what about CGT: has there been a reprieve?‘.
+This year’s tax legislation does not remove the possibility of a Wealth Tax.
 The Government has decided that this is not the time to raise taxes sharply, merely to let the tax yield rise gradually with inflation.
 That may not be enough.

 Consider the document ‘Reform of inheritance tax’ (‘IHT Reform’), published by the All-party Parliamentary Group on inheritance and intergenerational fairness (‘APPG’).
 At page 5 of IHT Reform the first option that they examined was to do almost nothing and to retain the present tax.
 That is, of course, exactly what the Chancellor has just done.
 Given the current pressures on his time, that is understandable; but the APPG felt that the strength of public feeling and intergenerational issues mean that ‘this is no longer a tenable option’.